jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 #### System Command Call Notation with Argument

-Below you will find the various types of calls to a system command on the __Interface__ aspect in the *system command call with argument notation*.
+Below you might find the various types of calls to a system command on the __Interface__ aspect in the *system command call with argument notation*.

 |                                             |                                             |                                             |
 |:-------------------------------------------:|:-------------------------------------------:|:-------------------------------------------:|